annegriddl/slds_stratification/README.md

     │
     ├── .gitattributes     <- To track results saved in JSON format with Git LFS │
     ├── .gitignore
     │
+    ├── create_seeds.py    <- File to create two JSON files (for RF and XGB) with 100,000 seeds │                         Make sure to run this file if the seed lists in seeds/ do not exist
+    │
+    ├── environment.yml    <- YAML file for setting up environment
+    │
     ├── README.md
     │
+    ├── report_slds.pdf    <- Report with explanation of experiments and results │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, │                         generated with `pip freeze > requirements.txt
     │
-    ├── create_seeds.py    <- File to create two JSON files (for RF and XGB) with 100,000 seeds │                         Make sure to run this file if the seed lists in seeds/ do not exist │
     ├── run_experiments.py <- Main file to run experiments.
     │                         Make sure to specify the parameters (see text above) when running the